JMaylor/maylor-io-blog/blogs/vue-type-generics.md

 </template>
 ```

 This works fine, but there are errors that we could potentially introduce in our source code that wouldn't be noticed until runtime.
-Right now we're having to use `any[]` as the type of our `items` prop, since we want this select component to be reusable for many different inputs.
+Right now we're having to use `any[]` as the type of our `items` prop.
 We could be providing users, countries, etc.

 This is a problem - suppose we do change our above code by setting the `valueKey` to `person_id` instead. `person_id` is clearly not going to result in anything useful, since our `people` don't have this property!
 However, TypeScript won't complain and we won't see any issue until we actually use this in the browser.